 In the upcoming winter term 2024/25 AREA Ruhr will launch its novel AREA Book Talk Series.
-Experts from AREA Ruhr are looking forward to meeting up with authors of newly released academic book publications that deal with East Asia from a wide variety of disciplinary perspectives.
+Experts from AREA Ruhr are looking forward to meeting up with authors of newly released academic books that deal with East Asia from a wide variety of disciplinary perspectives.
 We are curious about getting insights into recently published research results and discussing the “research journey” that authors have been engaged in.

 All events are conducted online via Zoom and are open to be joined after registration.
 Following the exchange between the invited author and an AREA host, the audience is encouraged to join the discussion.